-and your authorization to use Northfield d, it will be reported to your organization or academic institutublic Schools data will be immediately revoked.
-Your organizated from conducting research or providing support for North ation
+As a reminder, if this agreement is breached, it will be reported to your organization or academic institution and your authorization to use Northfield Public Schools data will be immediately revoked.
+Your organization or academic institution may also be prohibited from conducting research or providing support for Northfield Public Schools.

-to adhere fully to these conditions.
-Failure ntiality Agreement" for the Northfield Public Schools and I a to do so, I acknowledge, will jeopardize my participation in the dversely impact my organization or academic institution's abi Northfield Public Schools. he
+I have read the "Data Sharing and Confidentiality Agreement" for the Northfield Public Schools and I agree to adhere fully to these conditions.
+Failure to do so, I acknowledge, will jeopardize my participation in the following research project and potentially adversely impact my organization or academic institution's ability to conduct research in or provide support for Northfield Public Schools.

 Research Project:

-Researcher's Printed Name Date
+Researcher's Printed Name

 Researcher's Signature